R-Vessel-X/SlicerRVXLiverSegmentation/README.md

 The `Segment CT Liver` segmentation effect is also available for fast segmentation of the liver for CT data.
 This segmentation effect is built upon MONAI and PyTorch to provide ML accelerated segmentation for CT data.

-#### Liver segmentation for MRI data
+#### Manual Liver segmentation

-To segmentation of the liver for MRI data can be done using the following process:
+To manually segmenting the liver can be done using the following process:

 * Select the `Liver In` segment and start painting in the liver.
 To improve the painting speed, you can choose a 3D brush.